NanomembraneGroup/RuMi_Inductor/README.md

 ## Patent

-The device architecture is patented.
+The device architecture is patented (CN118571598A).
 Please contact the authors for more information.